NCAlgebra/NC/DOCUMENTATION/README.md

 #### NCPolyQuotientExpand

-`NCPolyQuotientExpand[q,g]` returns a NCPoly that is the left-right product of the quotient as returned by NCPolyReduce by the NCPoly
-g.
-It also works when g is a list.
+`NCPolyQuotientExpand[q,g]` returns a NCPoly that is the left-right product of the quotient as returned by `NCPolyReduceWithQuotient` by the NCPoly `g`.
+It also works when `g` is a list.

 #### NCPolyReduce